weaversa/cryptol-course/labs/Salsa20/Salsa20.md

 It's a little strange to get to the main encryption function in a specification and find that the test vectors are missing.
-It's more often the other way around where testvectors are provided for the main function but not for anything else.
+It's more often the other way around where test vectors are provided for the main function but not for anything else.

 Turns out there were official test vectors on